 23. Chaturanga Dandasana

-Performing Chaturanga requires a lot of core and upper body strength.
-The blocks teach you to engage the core muscles and prevent your shoulders from dropping too low.
-Place two blocks on the highest setting under your shoulders, right in front of your hands.
-From plank pose, shift slightly forward and lower halfway down keeping your core engaged.
-Stay as long as you can before pressing up back to plank.
-You can also practice with knees down at first.
+Performing Chaturanga requires a strong core and upper body.
+To help engage your core muscles and prevent your shoulders from dropping too low, place two blocks at the highest setting under your shoulders, directly in front of your hands.
+Start from a plank position, shift slightly forward, and lower halfway down while keeping your core engaged.
+Hold this position for as long as you can before pressing back up to plank.
+You can also practice this pose with your knees down first.

 24. Hero Pose